NataliaVanetik/HebrewOffensiveLanguageDatasetForTheDetoxificationProject/README.md

 **Litvak, Marina, Natalia Vanetik, Chaya Liebeskind, Omar Hmdia, and Rizek Abu Madeghem.
 "Offensive language detection in hebrew: can other languages help?."
 In Proceedings of the thirteenth language resources and evaluation conference, pp. 3715-3723.
 2022.**

-If you use this data, please cite both of these papers.
+If you use this data, please cite both papers.